teenAID: A Cluster Randomised Control Trial to evaluate first aid training for teenagers

 Project LeaderDr Laura Hart

 This project aims to teach secondary students in Year 10 (approximately 16 years of age), across Victoria, the skills to recognise and respond to mental health problems and physical injuries in their peers.
-All Year 10 students at participating schools will receive one of the following:

 - teen Mental Health First Aid course (Senior Years 10-12) (3×75min sessions in person) which teaches teenagers how to recognise a mental health problem (when there is a change in a young person’s thoughts, feelings or behaviour that disrupts their ability to study, work or carry out their daily activities), or mental health crisis (when there is an increased risk of harm to the young person or others).
 The program aims to encourage teenagers to connect peers with a responsible and trusted adult.